September 15 – November 4, 2023

 The exhibition zine/checklist can be downloaded here.

 Kunstverein Nürnberg – Albrecht Dürer Gesellschaft

 Lise Soskolne’s first solo exhibition in Germany, Humour Then at the Kunstverein Nürnberg, brings together a group of paintings that suggest a complex interplay between visual culture and its mediation of time.
 Mostly painted between 1998 and 2006 using appropriated motifs from advertising, Google image searches, psychology textbooks, film, and cinematic paraphernalia, Soskolne’s work outlines the kaleidoscopic and asynchronous space of visual culture at the turn of the millennium, as the language of the online search begins to organize the logic of unauthored and decontextualized images.
 In a series of self-authored provenance records written in 2020, Soskolne establishes a social history for each painting, documenting the process of sourcing the material and bringing together image and text.
-They can be downloaded here.
+They can be downloaded in English here, and in German here.

 Operating on both sides of the threshold between language and image, the work in Humour Then is defined by an unresolved relationship between time—explicitly referenced in text—and the motifs: a hand clenching a rose, a pierced sofa, a bar stool bathed in infernal crimson and yellow light, monoprints of models in bikinis fading from one canvas to another.
 Mutually estranged, language and image overlap in unsettling resonance—like the memory of a joke that isn’t funny anymore.

 Exhibition with Angharad Williams, Annette Wehrmann, Gili Tal, Guillaume Maraud, Josef Kramhöller, Laura Ziegler and Stephan Janitzky, Lise Soskolne, Matt Hilvers, Stephen Willats